 A CT coronary angiogram can reveal plaque buildup and identify blockages in the arteries, which can lead to a heart attack.
 Prior to the test, a contrast dye is injected into the arm to make the arteries more visible.
 The test typically takes 30 minutes to complete.

-After you’re given local anesthesia and a sedative, your doctor guides a thin, hollow tube called a catheter through a tiny incision in the arm or groin to an artery that leads to the heart.
+After you are given local anesthesia and a sedative, your doctor guides a thin, hollow tube called a catheter through a tiny incision in the arm or groin to an artery that leads to the heart.

-A cardiologist injects a contrast agent, or dye, into the catheter to highlight any blockages.
+A cardiologist injects a contrast agent, or dye, into the catheter to highlight any blockages in the blood vessels supplying the heart muscle.
 This is called an angiogram.
-The physician performing the procedure explains what your arteries look like and what therapies, if any, are needed.
+The physician performing the procedure later discusses with you whether you have significant blockages and what therapies, if any, are needed.

 The procedure takes 30 to 40 minutes.
 Afterward, the catheter is removed and the incision is closed.

-Doctors may also use a coronary catheterization and angiogram to assess your heart and arteries prior to surgery.
+Doctors may also use a cardiac catheterization to assess your heart and arteries prior to surgery.

 Your doctor may order a stress test to check the function of your heart and arteries.